karenpayneoregon/learn-bogus-efcore/readme.md

 > **Note**
 > Code presented was originally written in VS2019, .NET Core 5 and has been updated to .NET Core 7, EF Core 7 using VS2022.

 The first step when working with databases is to plan out the schema which comes from business requirements.
-Once the schema is in place write SQL statements to validate all operations can be performed or some will want this done bypassing SQL statement and use their EF Core code.
+Once the schema is in place write SQL statements to validate all operations can be performed or some will want this done bypassing [SQL statement](https://learn.microsoft.com/en-us/sql/t-sql/statements/statements?view=sql-server-ver16) and use their EF Core code.
 The other path is to test with SQL and EF Core.

-Some will want to do this with a mocking framework and EF Core in-memory testing which doesn’t fully replicate working with databases.
+Some will want to do this with a mocking framework like [Progress Telerik JustMock](https://www.telerik.com/products/mocking.aspx) and EF Core [in-memory](https://learn.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli) testing which doesn’t fully replicate working with databases.

 This is where Bogus NuGet package [![](assets/Link_16x.png)](https://www.nuget.org/packages/Bogus) comes into play.
 Bogus provides everything needed to create mocked data for your database.
 Check out their documentation and code samples to get an idea how to work with Bogus.
 There can be a problem with novice developers/coders in how to put everything together which is where this article will assist novice developers/coders.

 ## Step 1

-Once the database has been created, scaffold/reverse engineer to create a DbContext and models
+Once the database has been created, [scaffold/reverse engineer](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) to create a DbContext and models

 ## Step 2